Better-HPC/auto-rest/docs/getting_started/deploying.md

 | `/docs/` | `--enable-docs` | Displays HTML documentation for all available endpoints.            |
 | `/meta/` | `--enable-meta` | Returns meta data concerning the database used to generate the API. |

-## Using Custom Drivers

-Auto-REST supports custom database drivers in addition to the built-in ones (SQLite, PostgreSQL, MySQL, Oracle, and Microsoft SQL Server).
-To use a custom database driver, specify the driver with the `--driver` flag.
-The driver argument must be a qualified driver name and be supported by SQAlchemy.
-See the [installation instructions](install.md) for details on installing alternative drivers.

-!!! example

-    The following example uses the `postgresql+asyncpg` database driver for PostgreSQL.

-    ```bash
-    auto-rest --driver postgresql+asyncpg --db-host localhost --db-port 1234 --db-name my_database
-    ```

 ## Scaling the Connection Pool

 Auto-REST maintains a pool of active database connections at all times.
 This minimizes application latency and improves overall performance.
-However, the default pool size may not be suitable for all use cases and can be customized.
+The size of this pool is determined at application launch using the `--pool-min` and `--pool-max` arguments.

+!!! note

+    Pool connection settings have no effect on SQLite databases due to their file-based architecture.
+    This is a design feature of SQLite databases in general, and not a function of the `auto-rest` utility.

-!!! example
+!!! example "Example: Custom Connection Pool Scaling"

-    The following example maintains a minimum of 10 active database connections while allowing up to 50 connections total.
+    The following example maintains a minimum of 10 active database connections and a maximum of 50 connections total.
-    Connection requests will time out after 30 seconds.

     ```bash
-    auto-rest --psql --db-host localhost --db-port 5432 --db-name my_database --pool-min 10 --pool-max 50 --pool-out 30
+    auto-rest ... --pool-min 10 --pool-max 50
     ```